 Hemingway Solutions has been a valuable partner in our Laserfiche experience.
 If our staff need help in the field someone from Hemingway is there to help and walk through the process while out in the field.
 Hemingway Solutions continues to be responsive when we have questions and is always willing to have a call or meeting in person.
 They have been accommodating with training and any adjustments we need to the current setups in our repository, workflows, or forms.

 One of the great benefits of Hemingway Solutions is its institutional knowledge of our agency and Community Action Agency processes.

 They know the Minnesota programs’ language and we don’t need to spend a lot of time playing catch-up on what’s going on if updates are needed.

 Any comments on Laserfiche?

-Laserfiche offers multiple learning opportunities, whether through regional training, online CPP courses, or hands-on training at their annual conference.
-Their Answers site is robust, and is extremely useful because you get input directly from Laserfiche developers themselves.
+Laserfiche offers multiple learning opportunities, whether through regional training, online CPP courses, or hands-on training at its annual conference.
+Their Answers site is robust and extremely useful because you get input directly from Laserfiche developers themselves.